Vegan Scalloped Potatoes

 - Russet potatoes – Starchy potatoes are best for scalloped potatoes, so use Russet or Yukon Gold.

-- Vegan butter – Here’s how to make your own vegan butter.
+- Vegan butter – Use your preferred vegan butter brand, or you can make your own vegan butter.

-- Garlic – You can switch things up by using roasted garlic!
+- Garlic – I sometimes like to switch things up by using roasted garlic in my scalloped potatoes.

 - Veggie broth – Use store-bought vegetable broth or make your own vegetable broth.